Specifications of Carnival Jubilee

 Review of Carnival Jubilee

-Launched in 1986, MS Henna cruise ship was last-owned by the Chinese company HNA Tourism Cruises (China).
-The vessel (initially named "Carnival Jubilee") was built for CCL-Carnival Cruise Line by Saab Kockums AB (shipbuilder based in Malmo, Sweden).
+The 1986-built (as "Carnival Jubilee") cruise ship MS Henna was last-owned by the Chinese company HNA Tourism Cruises (China).
+The vessel was built for CCL-Carnival Cruise Line by Saab Kockums AB (shipbuilder based in Malmo Sweden).
 In November 2015, HNA Cruises shut down its cruise shipping services, after 3 years of losing money because of new liners deployed in East Asia.
 Since ship's last voyage with HNA, Henna was laid up and open for sale for USD 35 million.
 Sadly, in August 2017, CCL's first vessel was scrapped in Alang India.

 History - construction and ownership

-The 47,678-ton, 1965-passenger cruise ship Henna is considered as the first and the largest luxury cruise liner in mainland China.
+The 2000-passenger ship Henna was considered as the first and the largest luxury cruise liner in mainland China.
 In 2004, the cruise liner was acquired by P&O Cruises Australia and changed its name to Pacific Sun.
 After MS Henna was sold, the ship started year-round cruises from Sydney NSW to the South Pacific and Tropical North Queensland.
 A multi-million refurbishment investment transformed the vessel all in white colours.

 MS Henna was detained on September 2013 at Jeju Island's port Cheju (South Korea).
 Chinese shipping service company Jiangsu Shagang International applied for a seizure.
 Passengers aboard the cruise ships spent 7 days on the ship and later were sent home with an uncomplete cruise.
 At the end of November, the HNA Cruises line shut down its China-based business.
 The decision was made by the company's shareholders.
 It was based on the money-losing Henna cruise ship facing serious price competition with the 2015 arrival of more (newer and bigger) ships entering China's cruising market.
 HNA Cruises continued as a booking agency.